cs3110/textbook/basics/defensive.md

 or too small, `random_int` must raise an exception.
 For this function, that's probably the best choice.

-In this course we're not going to force you to program defensively.
+In this course, we're not going to force you to program defensively.
 But if you're savvy, you'll start (or continue) doing it anyway.
 The small amount of time you spend coding up such defenses will save you hours of time in debugging, making you a more productive programmer.